PrefectHQ/prefect/docs/guides/ci-cd.md

 The `deploy` job is comprised of four `steps`:

 - **`Checkout`** clones your repository into the GitHub Actions runner so you can reference files or run scripts from your repository in later steps.
-- **`Log in to Docker Hub`** authenticates to DockerHub so your image can be pushed to the Docker registry in your DockerHub account. [docker/login-action](https://github.com/docker/login-action) is an existing GitHub action maintained by Docker and is compatible with a wide range of image registry services. `with:` passes values into the Action, similar to passing parameters to a function.
+- **`Log in to Docker Hub`** authenticates to DockerHub so your image can be pushed to the Docker registry in your DockerHub account. [docker/login-action](https://github.com/docker/login-action) is an existing GitHub action maintained by Docker. `with:` passes values into the Action, similar to passing parameters to a function.
 - **`Setup Python`** installs your selected version of Python.
 - **`Prefect Deploy`** installs the dependencies used in your flow, then deploys your flow. `env:` makes the `PREFECT_API_KEY` and `PREFECT_API_URL` secrets from your repository available as environment variables during this step's execution.